It also typically refers to this specific variation.

 This pattern appears in Ishida's joseki dictionary as White's way to make a peaceful end to this pattern.
 It depends on the ladder at , which is a prerequisite for White to play as shown here.
 However, no such variation seems to occur in pro play and this is probably because the result is too good for White.
 So, Black shouldn't have played the marked move when the ladder works for White.

-If the ladder doesn't work for White the result is disastrous for her and she shouldn't have initiated this variation herself by playing the outside attachment.
+If the ladder doesn't work for White the result is disastrous for her and she should not have initiated this variation herself by playing the outside attachment.
 That is, was a poor choice.
-Or, going back further, perhaps White might rethink the original approach at .
+Or, going back further, perhaps White might rethink her original approach at .

 There are several joseki which rely on ladders which neither side should initiate provided both read ahead to see whether or not the ladder is good.
 A compilation of just those joseki is to be found at Ladder Joseki.